bonn2/BigDoorsCollision/README.md

 # BigDoorsCollision
-Adds rudamentarty collision to the BigDoors plugin
+Adds rudimentary collision to the BigDoors plugin

 Method:
 The current method uses invisible shulkers to create the hitboxes